-As discussed in Note 2 to our condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q, we adopted ASC 606, "Revenue from Contracts with Customers," as of January 1, 2017 using the full retrospective method.
+As discussed in Note 2 to our condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q, we have implemented ASC 606, "Revenue from Contracts with Customers," as of January 1, 2017 using the full retrospective method.

 Our revenue is generated through sales of aligners, retainers, and other oral care products.
-Our aligner sales commitment contains multiple promises which may include (i) initial aligners, (ii) mid-course corrections, and (iii) refinement aligners.
-Our members are eligible for modified or refinement aligners at any point during their treatment plan or immediately following their original treatment plan (which is typically between five and ten months), in each case, upon the direction of, and pursuant to a prescription from, the treating dentist or orthodontist.
-Under ASC 606, we evaluate whether the initial aligners, mid-course corrections, and refinement aligners represent separate or combined performance obligations.
+Our aligner sales commitment contains multiple promises which may include (i) initial aligners, and (ii) touch-up aligners.
+Our members are eligible for modified or refinement aligners, which we refer to as "touch-up aligners," at any point during their treatment plan or immediately following their original treatment plan (which is typically between five and ten months), in each case, upon the direction of, and pursuant to a prescription from, the treating dentist or orthodontist.
+Under ASC 606, we evaluate whether the initial aligners and touch-up aligners represent separate or combined performance obligations.
 We have determined that these promises, within the aligner sales commitment, represent separate performance obligations.